Ke'Bryan Hayes Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.1 K/9, the ninth-best in MLB.
+- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 12th in MLB.

-- Giants pitchers combine to rank 15th in baseball in home runs allowed (61 total, 1.2 per game).
+- Giants pitchers combine to rank 18th in baseball in home runs surrendered (63 total, 1.2 per game).

-- DeSclafani (3-4) takes the mound for the Giants in his 11th start of the season.
-He has a 3.43 ERA in 60 1/3 innings pitched, with 47 strikeouts.
+- Brebbia makes the start for the Giants, his fourth of the season.
+He is 2-0 with a 3.68 ERA and 31 strikeouts in 22 2/3 innings pitched.

-- The right-hander's most recent time out came on Wednesday against the Minnesota Twins, when he went five innings, surrendering four earned runs while giving up six hits.
+- The righty last appeared in relief on Thursday, when he tossed two scoreless innings against the Milwaukee Brewers while giving up two hits.

+- In 23 games this season, the 33-year-old has a 3.68 ERA and 12.7 strikeouts per nine innings, while giving up a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.